Best Nursing Schools in Dallas, Texas

 Average Net Price: $23,455

-Arlington Career Institute is a family-owned institution that is deeply dedicated to the success of its students.
-They offer a variety of programs that are designed to help students increase their knowledge and skills in order to gain employment in their desired field.
+Arlington Career Institute is a family owned institution that is deeply dedicated to the success of its students.
 As a part of the institution, Arlington Career has always been at the forefront of new technologies and innovative learning materials and services.

-Arlington Career Institute offers a nursing assistant program that can be completed in as little as 5-weeks.
-Arlington Career Institute’s Nursing Assistant program is designed to provide you with the skills necessary to obtain an entry-level position as a nursing assistant.
-In this program, students will learn how to provide for basic patient care needs in residential care facility settings under the direction of nursing staff.
+Arlington Career Institute offers a nursing assistant program that can be completed in as little as 5 weeks.
+In this program students will learn how to provide for basic patient care needs in residential care facility settings under the direction of nursing staff.
 Nursing assistants are in charge of helping patients with basic care needs, such as taking vital signs or bathing/dressing, providing compassionate care to patients, performing medical procedures, and preparing meals for patients.
 Arlington Career Institute wants to fit the needs of all its students which is why they offer flexible class schedules and online classes.
 This is a great program for individuals wanting to gain experience while working to earn their Registered Nurse title.

 10. West Coast University-Dallas